Gluten Free Noodles in a Creamy Coconut Peanut Sauce is an amazingly delicious meal that is easy to make, vegan and uses Tofu Shirataki Noodles.

-I’ll admit though, I was a bit skeptical at first about this one.
+I'll admit, I was a bit skeptical at first about this one.

 But … completely blown away once I tried it!

-These noodles are made from a type of yam flour that has tons of healthy fibre and next to no calories.
-They’re also gluten free and vegan.
+These noodles are made from a type of yam flour that has tons of healthy fiber and next to no calories.
+They're also gluten-free and vegan.
 Win, win, win!!